 Citizen Crane

-Some homes in the catchment have misconnected plumbing, meaning that water from washing machines, showers or even toilets can flow into the river system.
+Some homes in the catchment have misconnections, meaning that water from washing machines, showers or even toilets can flow into the river system.
 Also, there are places in the sewerage system where foul water sometimes overflows into pipes that should only be conveying rainwater to the local watercourse.
-The monitoring work of Citizen Crane can help to pinpoint places where such problems are occurring and target remedial action.
-In 2016 and again in 2021, Citizen Crane undertook ‘Outfall Safari’ surveys, spotting and recording outfalls from the riverbank or, where this was not possible, from within the river channel.
-Again, this work helps in the fight against misconnections and other polluting discharges.
+The monitoring work of Citizen Crane can help to pinpoint places where such problems are occurring so that remedial action can then be taken by the appropriate authorities.

 Watch this riverfly monitoring video: